 - Women who are pregnant or breastfeeding are encouraged to get at least 71 grams of protein a day

 Another way to count protein requirements is as a percentage of calories that you’re eating each day.
 The CDC recommends 10-35% of your daily calories come from protein.

 Where can you get protein?
 The obvious answer is meat.
 But, you can also get protein from beans and peas, tofu, eggs, dairy products, nuts and seeds.
 You can also get protein from grains, vegetables and fruits – although the amount is going to be smaller than eating meat, poultry and fish.

 You can also get more protein by using a pure protein powder.
-These powders, like 100% Natural Whey, can be mixed into smoothies, your water bottle or even to things like cereal and oatmeal in the morning!
-Two scoops of fat-free, gluten-free 100% Natural Whey Protein Powder give your body 20 grams of protein.
-It has zero carbs and sugars, helping you avoid the “sugar spike” you get from other protein powders or shakes.
+These powders, like Eniva 100% Natural Whey Isolate / Blend, can be mixed into smoothies, your water bottle or even with things like cereal and oatmeal in the morning!
+Two scoops of fat-free, gluten-free 100% Natural Whey Protein Powder gives your body 25 grams of protein.
+It is low glycemic – low carbs, sugars and low fat.
+This will help you avoid the “sugar spike” you get from other protein powders or shakes.
 And, with no artificial or synthetic sweeteners, it’s diabetic friendly.
-Don’t worry – it’s natural vanilla flavor tastes really good!
+Plus, it’s organic natural vanilla flavor tastes really great!

-What’s your favorite way to use protein powder?
+What’s your favorite way to add protein powder to foods?

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Any research referred to in this article is not meant to be interpreted as research results involving specific Eniva products.